mr-bt/manager.README/README.md

 Our 1:1 meetings are weekly, lasting 30-45 min.
 These sessions are primarily your time and agenda.
 We'll use them to discuss your well-being, needs, personnel issues, professional development, and performance reviews.
 We can also explore strategic questions, seek advice, provide context, and exchange feedback.

-Every quarter, we'll document performance formally and hold a 1:1 retrospective to improve our discussions.
+We'll document performance formally every quarter and hold a 1:1 retrospective to improve our discussions.
 We'll maintain a private online document to compile notes from these meetings, aiding retrospectives and tracking progress.

 **Tips for Effective 1:1s:**